Aside from eyeglasses, contact lenses are considered one of the safest methods for correcting refractive vision errors.

 AOA reports that contact lens and exam costs vary, and there is no standard fee.
 The cost of the initial exam, lens care training and kit, follow-up visits, and contact lenses themselves may all be included in your fees.
 Insurance can help to cover the cost of contacts and necessary exams.

-Understanding the Types of Contacts
+Understanding the Types

 Not all contacts are the same.
 Your eye doctor can help you to decide which ones are going to be best for your eyes and your lifestyle.
 In general, the main differences in types of contacts are between soft and hard lenses as well as disposable and reusable ones.